ZhengyaoJiang/PGPortfolio/user_guide.md

 * Type `python main.py --mode=download_data` you can download data without starting training
 * The program will use the configurations in `nntrader/nntrader/net_config` to select coins and download necessary data to train the network.
-* The downloading speed could be very slow and sometimes even have timeout error in China
+* The downloading speed could be very slow and sometimes even have error in China.
+See #4 for details.

 ## Back-test
 * Type `python main.py --mode=backtest --algo=1` to conduct